uBizzy/koseven/system/guide/ko7/sessions.md

 # Sessions

-KO7 provides classes that make it easy to work with both cookies and sessions.
+Koseven provides classes that make it easy to work with both cookies and sessions.
 At a high level both sessions and cookies provide the same functionality.
 They allow the developer to store temporary or persistent information about a specific client for later retrieval, usually to make something persistent between requests.

 Sessions should be used for storing temporary or private data.
 Very sensitive data should be stored using the [Session] class with the "database" or "native" adapters.
 When using the "cookie" adapter, the session should always be encrypted.